dabeaz/curio/docs/reference.rst

 Socket
 ^^^^^^

-The :class:`Socket` class wraps an existing socket-like object as might be created by the built in :mod:`socket` module.
+The :class:`Socket` class wraps an existing socket-like object with an async interface.

 .. class:: Socket(sockobj)